eqate/cursor-roblox/README.md

 > [!WARNING]
 > You must go to downloads and name it Setup, and this only works using bloxstrap (for now) <https://github.com/pizzaboxer/bloxstrap>

 <br>
-> [!WARNING]
+## __🐛__ Issues

-> This may not work sometimes because it isnt updated for the latest bloxstrap version (roblox too) simply just wait for our developers to fix this to the newest.
+This may not work sometimes because it isnt updated for the latest bloxstrap version (roblox too) simply just wait for our developers to fix this to the newest.